 Councillor Mark Glasgow Chair

-Network Members - Cllr Mark Glasgow (MU) Chair, Cllr Sean McPeake (MU) Vice-Chair, Cllr Philip Smith (A&ND), Cllr Kevin Savage (ABC), Cllr Geraldine McAteer (BCC), Cllr Aaron Callan (CCG), Cllr Paul Fleming (D&S), Cllr Paul Blake (F&O), Ald Stephen Martin (LCCC) and Cllr Beth Adger (MEA).
+Network Members - Cllr Mark Glasgow (MU) Chair, Cllr Sean McPeake (MU) Vice-Chair, Cllr Vera McWilliam (A&N), Cllr Philip Smith (A&ND), Cllr Kevin Savage (ABC), Cllr Geraldine McAteer (BCC), Cllr Aaron Callan (CCG), Cllr Anne McCloskey (DC&S), Cllr Paul Blake (F&O), Ald Stephen Martin (LCCC), Cllr Beth Adger (MEA) and Cllr Trevor Wilson (MU).

 Partners / Stakeholders